-‘People also ask’ also known as PAA Box in Google search is a featured snippet that has a list of questions closely related to the user’s search query or intent.
+‘People also ask’ also known as PAA Box in Google search are list of questions closely related to the user’s search query or intent.
 Each question is followed by a very precise answer and a link to the web page where this question and answer were found.

 Google introduced a SERP feature known as People Also Ask in 2015.
 Things have changed ever since, resulting in a change in marketers’ approach to content.

 By now, you must have noticed an accordion set of questions appearing in Google search results.

 Sometimes there are only a few questions, and sometimes, the list is seemingly infinite.

 They are a set of questions that closely (or sometimes remotely) relate to the search query from an end-user.